I’m at the University of Nairobi’s Business School in Lower Kabete. It’s 11a.m, on a Wednesday, and I’m about to meet Dr. Bitange Ndemo.

 I think I also shouldn’t have pursued a PhD, that was a mistake.
 I should have gone into business.

-Are you satisfied with the life you’ve lived so far Bitange?
+Bitange, are you satisfied with the life you’ve lived so far?

 I think I’d be asking God for too much if I complained.
 I’m healthy, I have a family I’m proud of, I’m able to do many things, I’ve traveled quite a bit, and I’m invited to speak at different events.
 What more would I want?
 So yes, I’m satisfied.